eviadev/VeliFind/README.md

 - **Outdated Velib data**: ensure the cron worker is running and check logs under `back/src/logs`.

 ## License
-This repository is provided for interview and evaluation purposes.
+This repository is provided for education purposes.
 Contact the maintainers for reuse beyond assessment.